newmanbrad/quick-mongo-rest-server/README.md

-## Quick MongoDB REST Server
+## Quick MongoDB RESTful API Server

-A quick and very simple REST server that uses MongoDB.
-You can be up and running in a minute or two.
+A quick and very simple RESTful API Server that uses MongoDB and comes with sample data.
+You can be up and running in a few minutes.
-This works will work well for people who need a RESTFUL service locally for development and do not always have access to bandwidth.
+This will work well for people who need a RESTful API locally for development and do not always have access to bandwidth.
 More information can be found [here](http://bradjnewman.com/rest,/node,/javascript,/api,/mongodb/2016/09/29/quick-server-mongodb-express.html).

 ## Packages